 Farming Base (farmingbase.com) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to them.

-The main reason obviously is to protect people who have to take care of them as the damage from the horns can be extremely serious to the human body.
-Secondly, they often fight amongst each other which is their natural instinct and the horns are their fighting weapons.
+The main reason is to protect ranchers who raise bulls and female cows as the damage from the horns can be extremely serious.
+Secondly, cattle often fight amongst each other which is their natural instinct and the horns are their fighting weapons.
 Their fights can be fatal as well and may end up with death.
-Therefore, farmers try to prevent this.
+Therefore, ranchers try to prevent this.

-Additionally, farmers often encounter cows stuck in fences and feed gates with their horns, this usually causes them to start panicking and might result in more damage.
+Additionally, ranchers often encounter cows stuck in fences and feed gates with their horns, this usually causes them to start panicking and might result in more damage.

 - Guernsey is a breed of dairy cattle that is named after one of the Channel Islands.
 Its horns are usually short and they are mainly known for its golden-yellow colored milk that is high in protein and rich in flavors.